Captain Magal: Production

+According to Selvaraj, who wrote the film's story, the title was named after The Captain's Daughter, a novel by the Russian novelist Alexander Pushkin.
 The film was partly shot at Ooty.
+The sets of windmill and farmhouse were built there.
+Although B. Kannan shot the film, his assistant Ilavarasu and Balu Devan were credited as the film's cinematographers.

 Soundtrack

 The music was composed by Hamsalekha and lyrics were written by Vairamuthu.
+The song "Endha Pennilum Illadha" attained popularity.

 Release and reception

 Captain Magal was released on 14 January 1993, Pongal day.
-The Indian Express wrote, "Captain Magal is a C-grade English thriller, a pathetic attempt at making an action film.
+Malini Mannath of The Indian Express likened it to "a C-grade English thriller, a pathetic attempt at making an action film.
 It has disjointed scenes, jerky narration and a loosely etched screenplay that seems more of a hotch-potch of various English films".
 Kalki wrote that frame by frame throughout the film, one could see the director using his own techniques; when the story unfolds the techniques that is supposed to derail the story becomes like the mammoth elephant hiding in the tree.